Log in

 Illustrated stories for boys

 I love this series of chunky books from Usborne.
 They are beautifully produced and crammed full of illustrations.
 Ask boys what would be in their dream collection of stories and they would respond 'Pirates, dragons, robots and monsters'.
 Well, they are all here in this wonderful collection.
 Just the right length for young readers to read on their own, or for bedtime stories.
-The inclusion of classics such as Sir Gawain and Treasure Island is a great way to introduce children to the classics and instil a desire to read the whole story.
+The inclusion of classics such as Sir Gawain and Treasure Island is a great way to introduce children to the classics and instill a desire to read the whole story.
 The illustrations fit the stories beautifully and give plenty of scope for discussion around the story.
 Look out for others in the series, including

 Illustrated Classics for Boys (Anthologies & Treasuries)